 This is for the SHRF, you mutter."

 The Foundation is a not for profit, registered charity so is financed entirely by donations and cash or in kind.
 It is exempt from paying tax.
 All donations in cash over $2 are tax deductible and receipts are issued for tax purposes.
 Donations in kind must satisfy the Foundation’s Collection policy.
-If tax deductibility is sought, it must be valued by an approved valuer abiding by the Australian Government’s Cultural Gifts Programme.
+If tax deductibility is sought, it must be valued by an approved valuer abiding by the Australian Government’s Cultural Gifts Program.
 All donations are recorded in permanent records held by the Foundation.
 The Chairman of Trustees acknowledges these donations by letter.
 In the case of major donations, the Foundation will provide documentation entitled ‘Deed of Gift’.
 Any person or corporation can contribute to the Foundation and all amounts and items are much appreciated.
 There are several ways you can donate;

 Donating memorabilia and items related to Royce and his engineering career

-Our archivist would be happy to receive original records and histories of Rolls-Royce and Bentley vehicles, service handbooks, photographs, books and publications, drawings and diagrams, manuals, RROC-A programmes, mementos, souvenirs, artworks and more.
+Our archivist would be happy to receive original records and histories of Rolls-Royce and Bentley vehicles, service handbooks, photographs, books and publications, drawings and diagrams, manuals, RROC-A program, mementos, souvenirs, artworks and more.
 Larger items such as engines related to Royce i.e. aero, steam or crane are also desired.